Happy Birthday PAOK!

 The initiative was dubbed “rebellion” via an official announcement of the “Union of Thessaloniki Constantinopolitans”.
 All those opposed to the division rallied around then president of the Sports Executive Committee Nikos Petropoulos.
 The “battle” between the two sides lasted quite a long time and the joint General Assembly took place on 7 March 1926 to settle a dispute that emerged in December 1925.
 Nikos Petropoulos took 92 votes, level with Aristidis Misios who was on his side, and became president.

-The footballers, who had played a leading part in the secession, didn’t accept the development and sent an official announcement to the newspapers, inveighing against the new administration.
-“We hereby declare that we belonged, belong and will obey the rulings of the first legal Board of Directors.
+The players, who had played a leading part in the secession, didn’t accept the development and sent an official announcement to the newspapers, inveighing against the new administration.
+“We hereby declare that we belonged and will obey the rulings of the first legal Board of Directors.
 We do not accept you as administration, even if you are legalized”.
 The new administration of AEK Thessaloniki chose to expel the players who had signed the announcement and refer them to the Union of Football Clubs of Makedonia and Thrace.

 The reaction of the other part was to be expected.
 At first, they held an unofficial encounter against Panathinaikos on 28 March 1926 and lost 5-0.

-Everything new is usually met with reaction –and PAOK’s first steps were far from smooth.
 The separation of 1926 created a deep discord and the new club would face many problems because of it.
 Their members wanted to change the status quo and called all Thessaloniki clubs in an assembly on 28 July 1926 in order to propose the creation of a new Union of Football Clubs consisting only of the Thessaloniki outfits and leaving central administration to the Makedonia-Thrace Union.